-If you are planning to study abroad in the spring, you should still meet with your advisor to go over your fall schedule and to start thinking about your fall 2015 schedule.
-You should register for classes as if you were staying on campus until you are officially accepted into a study abroad program, which means you still need to bring me a signed Registration form from your Biology advisor so I can provide your code.
-It is always better to meet with your advisor to discuss your plan if you were stay on campus just in case you do not go abraod.
+If you are planning to study abroad, you should still meet with your advisor to go over your plan for next semester and the semester you return to campus.
+You should plan and register for classes as if you were staying on campus until you have been officially accepted into a study abroad program.
+This means you still need to bring me a signed Registration form from your Biology advisor so I can provide your code.
+It is best to meet with your advisor to discuss a plan for if you were stay on campus in case you do not go abroad.

 Tropical Ecology Program: Students who are participating in the Tropical Ecology Program, or any other program that will NOT have accessibility to the internet during the registration period, must complete the CAS Registration Planner form and submit it to the Abroad office BEFORE their departure from Boston.
 The Registration Planner Form is designed to assist CAS students with preparation for course registration for their return to campus.
 Take a copy of your completed Registration Planner with you to your program site for reference during the registration period.

 Please review the full list of Abroad Registration instructions before your departure.

 Registration Code Pick-Up Times

 Please follow this schedule based on your current class year.

 Regardless of when you are advised, students can only pick up codes at the specific times outlined below (this is also true for students who are currently studying abroad).
 You will NOT receive your registration code if your registration form is not signed by your advisor or if I have not received a confirmation email from your advisor approving your plan.

 Please note the specific times and locations for code pick-up this semester.
 As you will see, Dr. Wasserman will be assisting with code pick-up this semester.
 However, we have limited availability so code pick-up times will only be offered in the evening.
 Please plan accordingly.
 We greatly appreciate your help and flexibility this semester in making this process as smooth as possible.